-33. Which students are eligible to have credit(s) waived under the 2022 Graduation Requirements Emergency Waived (GREW) rules?
+33. Which students are eligible to have credit(s) waived under the Graduation Requirements Emergency Waived (GREW) rules?

-Answer: Eligible students, who are students who are in the graduation cohort of 2020 or later and who are graduating in the 2022-23 school year with a graduation requirements year of 2020, 2021 or 2022 (Class of) who are being graduated in the 2021-22 school year, no later than August 31, 2022, may have up to two core or elective credits, but no more than 1.0 credit per core content area, waived as described under Chapter 180-111 WAC.
+Answer: Eligible students, who are students who are in the graduation cohort of 2020 or later and who are graduating in the 2023-24 school year, no later than August 31, 2024, may have up to two core or elective credits, but no more than 1.0 credit waived as described under Chapter 180-111 WAC.
 Students must earn a minimum of 20 total credits.
 Graduation pathway options may also be waived.
 The State Board of Education (SBE) Emergency Graduation Rules FAQ provides supporting information for the GREW waivers.

 Students graduating in the 2023-24 school year may waive up to 1.0 credits in any content area, provided the earn a minimum of 21 total credits.
-The graduation pathway option may not be waived in the 2023-24 school year.
+The graduation pathway may not be waived if English or math credit have also been waived.
+If a student has no credits waived, or if a credit is waived in a subject other than English or math, then the student may have the pathway requirement waived in both English and math.

-34. For a credit to be waived under the 2022 GREW rules does the course(s) have to have been attempted or planned to be taken prior to the end of the 2022 school year?
+34. For a credit to be waived under the 2024 GREW rules does the course(s) have to have been attempted or planned to be taken prior to the end of the 2024 school year?

 Answer: Yes.
-Credits that are waived under the GREW rules must be courses that were either attempted or planned that have been impacted by the COVID-19 public health crisis since March 17, 2020, through August 31, 2023
+Credits that are waived under the GREW rules must be courses that were either attempted or planned that have been impacted by the COVID-19 public health crisis since March 17, 2020, through August 31, 2024.